General Instructions to Work in the Chem Lab

 - Perform only those experiments that have been authorized by the lab manager in accordance with the safety guidelines.
 Unauthorized experiments are not allowed.
 Do not use instruments that have not been authorized to you.

 - Keep the lab tidy.
-Clean your work place (& fume hoods) to make it accessible by the next user using the lab-space.
+Clean your workplace (& fume hoods) to make it accessible to the next user using the lab-space.

 - Always work in a well-ventilated area or under the fume hoods.
 Clean the fume hoods after synthesis.
 Do not use them for storing chemicals.